Kayn-Pleiades/Weather-Dashboard/README.md

 ### Commit 15: Button sends City
 clicking a past search button sends the name of the city to the console.
 I will now have it use that value to pull up the city's weather value

+### Commit 16: Buttons
+buttons now bring up that cities data. new searches get prepended to the top of the list.

 ## credits
 https://getbootstrap.com/docs/5.0